-While legs-up-the-wall pose is passive, it actively benefits the reproductive organs to relieve menstrual cramping and discomfort.
-Similar to shoulder stand (sarvangasana), the pose gently lengthens the leg and back muscles.
-Unlike shoulder stand, however, legs-up-the-wall pose does not put pressure on the neck.
+While legs up the wall yoga pose is passive, it actively benefits the reproductive organs to relieve menstrual cramping and discomfort.
+Similar to shoulder stand (sarvangasana), viparita karani gently lengthens the leg and back muscles.
+Unlike shoulder stand, however, legs up the wall yoga pose does not put pressure on the neck.
 Instead, it relaxes the mind, relieving stress, anxiety, and headaches.

-Legs-up-the-wall pose stretches the back of the body – from heel to upper back – for supple, injury-free muscles.
+Legs up the wall benefits include stretching the back of the body – from heel to upper back – for supple, injury-free muscles.
 Inversions can be difficult, mentally, since they involve reversing our normal relationship with gravity.
-Overcoming fear in legs-up-the-wall pose can lead to self-growth and improved mental, as well as physical, flexibility.
+Overcoming fear in legs up the wall yoga pose can lead to self-growth and improved mental, as well as physical, flexibility.

-Breathing through legs-up-the-wall pose massages the reproductive organs, relieving the symptoms of menstruation and menopause.
+Breathing through viparita karani massages the reproductive organs, relieving the symptoms of menstruation and menopause.
 The pose stimulates blood flow to the upper body and, especially, the head.
 This, first, improves circulation and, second, prepares the body for intense inversions like shoulderstand and headstand (sirsasana).

-According to the yogi Swami Satyananda Saraswati, legs-up-the-wall pose also balances the nervous system.
+According to the yogi Swami Satyananda Saraswati, legs up the wall benefits go even further and also balance the nervous system.
 This calms the body physically and mentally, relieving the symptoms of stress such as muscle tension, anxiety, and headaches.

 - have a hernia.